Cambodian Water Festival (ព្រះរាជពិធីបុណ្យអ៊ុំទូក)

-The Water Festival takes place over three days in November all over Cambodia, with the biggest celebrations along the Tonle Sap River in front of Royal Palace in Phnom Penh.
+The Water Festival takes place over three days in November all over Cambodia.
+The biggest celebrations are along the Tonle Sap River in front of Royal Palace in Phnom Penh.
+This year, 2021, the official activities such as the boat races are still suspended to minimize COVID risk.
+However, businesses are allowed to have their own events.

 Another story is that Bon Om Touk was a way for the King to prepare his navy for battle.
 There are carvings at Bayon Temple, at Banteay Chmear that show naval battles similar to the boat races in present-day celebrations.

-Many people spend all their time at the boat races, finding a spot along the river, laying out a picnic mat, eating and drinking, and cheering for their teams.
+Many people spend all their time at the boat races.
+Khmer find a spot along the river, lay out a picnic mat, eating and drinking, and cheering for their teams.
 Boat race participants usually arrive a few days before to practice along the Tonle Sap River.
-The boats are often sponsored by individual donors and government officials.
+Boats are often sponsored by individual donors and government officials.

 At night, after the races, you will see people floating small, handmade boats in the river along with many, many floating candles.
 Different government ministries create their own larger illuminated boats.
 Later in the evening there are beautiful fireworks displays that last around 20 minutes.